-Did you find the instructors' pages useful?
-(Circle one.) yes / no What additional information would you include in these pages?

-Did the students find these exercises: (circle one) If other, what? enlightening / boring / fun / other

-Do you have additional comments regarding student learning and these labs?

-Given the choice, would you teach these exercises again? (circle one) yes / no Why or why not?

-Did the students obtain sensible results from these exercises? (circle one) yes / no What were the best / worst sets of results?
-Why?

-Was the room kept neat and clean by your class and other classes? (circle one) yes / no Was the equipment functioning properly, or if not, could you fix it? (circle one) yes / no Any other comments regarding the room and equipment?
+Instructors' Pages Did you find the instructors' pages useful?
+(Circle one.) es / no What additional information would you include in these pages?
+Students Did the students find these exercises: (circle one) enlightening / boring / fun / If other, what? other Do you have additional comments regarding student learning and these labs?
+TA Given the choice, would you teach these exercises again? (circle one) Why or why not? es / no Results Did the students obtain sensible results from these exercises? (circle one) What were the best / worst sets of results?
+Why? es / no T. 1.
+D. Lab Room Was the many least and clean by your class and other classes? (circle one) na / n a es / no es / no your students are not required to invoke any concepts with which they are not yet familiar to complete the problems.
+If this does happen, do the best you can, and try to be aware in advance so that you can recommend in the preceding week that students read relevant portions of the text.

-LABORATORY 2: CONSERVATION OF MOMENTUM AND
+LABORATORY 2: CONSERVATION OF MOMENTUM AND ENERGY

-ENERGY

 This laboratory contains eight problems.
 It teaches the conservation of both energy and momentum.
-You will need to be very aware of what material is being taught in lecture so that your students are not required to invoke any concepts with which they are not yet familiar to complete the problems.
-If this does happen, do the best you can, and try to be aware in advance so that you can recommend in the preceding week that students read relevant portions of the text.
+You will need to be very aware of what material is being taught in lecture so that